 Though I struggled initially with “failed” labor and didn’t have the birth I envisioned, I had a healthy and happy baby.
 I’m fortunate and grateful, and his health is all that matters.

 I’m sharing the details of my unplanned c section, because I want to remember it.
-Also, I think we should talk about how birth doesn’t always go according to plan and the emotions that come with that.
+And because we should talk about how birth doesn’t always go according to plan and the emotions that come with that.

 My Pregnancy and Initial Birth Plan